olisheldon/olisheldon.github.io/_projects/adventofcode23/day_15.md

 Instructions may contain either a '-' or '=' sign, indicating the operation to apply to the boxes.

- - '-' : Move to the relevant box, and remove the lens with the given label if it is present in the box, then move move any removing lenses forward in the box.
+ - '-' : Move to the relevant box, and remove the lens with the given label if it is present in the box, then move any remaining lenses forward in the box.
 This instruction has no affect if the given label is not present within the box.
  - '=' : Instructions containing an equals sign are followed by an integer that should be interpreted as a 'focal length'.
 If a lens with the same label is already present, replace the old lens with the new lens.
 Otherwise, if there is not a lens with that label in the box, add the lens to the back of the box.